Peptides for Skin

 The Bottom Line

 Peptides can be a great addition to your skincare routine because they can address so many skin concerns.
-But as with all anti-aging ingredients, the best approach is to use a cocktail of great ingredients, including antioxidants and skin-restoring substances (plus daily broad-spectrum sun protection) to visibly improve the health and appearance of your skin!
+But as with all anti-aging ingredients, the best approach is to products such as moisturizers and serums that use a cocktail of great ingredients, including antioxidants and skin-restoring substances (plus daily broad-spectrum sunscreen) to visibly improve the health and appearance of your skin!

 For more details on peptides, see our Ingredient Dictionary definition and learn how they vary from omega fatty acids and ceramides here.